Thickets 101: Collections of Small Trees and Shrubs that Provide Privacy, Erosion Control, and Wildlife Habitats

 High density forest with wildflowers and native trees

 Are you interested in installing a thicket?
-Book an appointment to get a a free quote or send us an email and we’ll be in touch.
+Book an appointment to get a free quote or send us an email and we'll be in touch.

 Frequently Asked Questions